xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 [XR Toolbox Series]({{ base_path }}/tags/#xr-toolbox)

 The purpose of this series is simple.
-Get users started with an IOS-XR setup on their laptop and incrementally enable them to try out the application-hosting infrastructure on IOS-XR.
+Get users started with an IOS XR setup on their laptop and incrementally enable them to try out the application-hosting infrastructure on IOS XR.

-In this part, we explore how a user can build and deploy their own container (LXC) based applications on IOS-XR.
+In this part, we explore how a user can build and deploy their own container (LXC) based applications on IOS XR.

 ## Pre-requisites